-SIP and SIPREC Recording
+SIPREC Recording

-Avaya Contact Recorder will automatically use encrypted media streams if your AMS or SBC is configured to do so.
-As the keys for these streams are exchanged via the SIP signalling path, the recorder will alarm periodically if this has not also been secured using SIP/TLS.
+Avaya Contact Recorder will automatically use encrypted media streams if your SBC is configured to do so.
+As the keys for these streams are exchanged via the SIP signaling path, the recorder will alarm periodically if this has not also been secured using SIP/TLS.